-Jersey Charity Awards September 2023
+Jersey Charity Awards

 Organised by the Association of Jersey Charities (AJC), the Awards are designed to recognise outstanding achievement, professionalism and excellence amongst organisations and individuals in Jersey’s charity sector.

-The panel of judges - Paul Routier MBE, Charles Humpleby, Liz Le Poidevin and Jane Galloway - will select the top three charities in each of the three categories, for Outstanding Achievement for a Large, Outstanding Achievement for a Medium and Outstanding Achievement for a Small Charity, with a £5,000 prize for the winner of each category as well as prizes for two runners up.
+The panel of judges - Paul Routier MBE, Charles Humpleby, Liz Le Poidevin and Jane Galloway - selected the top three charities in each of the three categories, for Outstanding Achievement for a Large, Outstanding Achievement for a Medium and Outstanding Achievement for a Small Charity, with a £5,000 prize for the winner of each category as well as prizes for two runners up.

-First established twelve years ago and held every two years, the 2023 Awards are supported by the Ana Leaf Foundation, and Jersey Finance, who partnered with the AJC in 2021 as part of its own celebrations to mark the 60th anniversary of the island’s finance industry.
+First established twelve years ago and held every two years, the 2025 Awards are supported by the Ana Leaf Foundation, and Jersey Finance, who partnered with the AJC in 2021 as part of its own celebrations to mark the 60th anniversary of the island’s finance industry.

 About the Jersey Charity Awards